Divorce Rate by Country: The World’s 10 Most and Least Divorced Nations

-We’ve taken a closer look at the divorce trends across the globe.
-Marriage is becoming less popular and divorce continues to rise.
+We’ve taken a closer look at the divorce rate by country across the globe and it appears that overall, marriage is becoming less popular, yet divorce continues to rise.
 Check out the infographic below:

 Every year, world organizations such as the UN record global divorce rates.
 According to recorded data, the marriage and divorce statistics are dramatically changing due to a number of poignant factors.
 Most common reasons include: